khadas/krescue/docs/README-ArchLinux-install.example.md

 ## WIFI configuration

-If you’re currently in a console / shell, just type krescue or exit to return to Krescue’s main menu
+If you’re currently in a console / shell, just type `krescue` or `exit` to return to Krescue’s main menu

 + krescue main menu -> network -> wifi -> connect /select

-## Install ArchLihux into eMMC from shell
+## Install ArchLinux into eMMC from shell

 Going into Krescue shell.